 Students will endeavor to do the following:* Find and develop creative ways to solve problems using a variety of basic strategies for making mixed media sculpture. * Create personal works of sculpture, which demonstrate an introductory level of understanding of sculptural ideas, materials and techniques associated with mixed media.* Ask meaningful questions, identify ideas and issues, and develop a basic vocabulary to be ableto actively participate in a critical dialogue about sculpture with others.* Understand, interpret, and enjoy sculpture of the past and the present from different cultures to beable to initiate a lifelong process of expanding knowledge on the diversity of perspectives of thehuman experience.* Develop a heightened awareness of the physical world, the nature of the relationship of humanbeings to it, and our impact on it via the experience of making mixed media sculpture.* Use self-critiquing skills to begin developing autonomous expression through mixed mediasculpture while recognizing the standards and definitions already established by bothcontemporary and historical works of art from different cultures.

 Outcome Assessment Strategies

-•Develop conceptual ideas through the practice of creative research and preparatory studies (e.g. sketchbooks, journals, maquettes, models, writing assignments, presentations, technical practice tests, etc.).
+Students will do the following in order to be assessed:•Make creative, appropriately crafted, challenging sculptural solutions to given provocations using various mixed media techniques.•Comprehend and apply analysis of sculptural ideas, techniques, terminology, and issues through participation in formal critiques and discussions.•Develop conceptual ideas through the practice of creative research and preparatory studies (e.g. sketchbooks, journals, maquettes, models, writing assignments, presentations, technical practice tests, etc.).